ibm-cloud-docs/vpc/using-vpn.md

 {: #faq-vpn-5}
 {: faq}

-The subnet connects the VPN gateway with other resources in your VPC.
-The best practice is to create a dedicated subnet for the VPN gateway with no virtual server instances on this subnet to ensure that there are enough free private IPs in the subnet.
-A VPN gateway needs 8 private IP addresses to accommodate HA and rolling upgrades.
+The VPN gateway needs to be deployed in the VPC to provide connectivity.
+The VPN gateway provides connectivity to the entire zone where it is deployed.
+A VPN gateway needs 4 available private IP addresses in the subnet to provide high availability and automatic maintenance.
+It is best if you use a dedicated subnet for the VPN gateway of size 16, where the length of the subnet prefix is shorter or equal to 28.

 ### What should I do if I am using ACLs on the subnet that is used to deploy the VPN gateway?